Top court rules Polish disciplinary chamber for judges violates EU law | Law-Order

 - Country:

-The top court of the European Union ruled on Thursday that Poland's system for disciplining judges was not compatible with the bloc's laws.

-The Luxembourg-based Court of Justice of the EU said the new disciplinary chamber set up at Poland's Supreme Court as part of an overhaul of its judiciary "does not provide all the guarantees of impartiality and independence".
+The European Union's top court ruled on Thursday that Poland's system for disciplining judges undercut the bloc's laws, part of an escalating battle over democratic rules that Polish government critics warn could risk Warsaw's exit from the union.
+The Luxembourg-based Court of Justice of the EU said the new disciplinary chamber set up at Poland's Supreme Court "does not provide all the guarantees of impartiality and independence, and, in particular, is not protected from the direct or indirect influence of the Polish legislature and executive".

+The ECJ had already told Poland to immediately stop all proceedings at the disciplinary chamber - set up by the ruling nationalists as part of their sweeping overhaul of the judiciary in recent years - to prevent damage before the main ruling.
+Poland's top court, however, said on Wednesday that the ECJ's interim measures imposed on the Polish disciplinary chamber contravened the Polish constitution and that Poland should therefore not follow them, a ruling that challenges a key EU tenet of the primacy of European laws over national ones.

+That does not mean Warsaw must now follow in Britain's footsteps and trigger the formal EU divorce procedure but is undergoing a de-facto "legal Polexit of the judiciary", an EU official said, moving further away from the bloc.
+Polish opposition parties say the process could ultimately lead to the country leaving the EU.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)